CAIDA/pyipmeta/README.md

 Use `python setup.py install --user` to install the library in your home directory.

 ## USAGE
-A useful sample script for testing this module is available at ./test/pyipmeta_test.py.
+A useful sample script for testing this module is available at `./test/pyipmeta_test.py`.

+** Notice that if you want to use the library outside CAIDA's facility, you will need first to ask for permission to copy the geo-databases files you may need to perform any processing outside the building. **

 ### Maxmind
 1- In case, the files "*.GeoLiteCity-Blocks.csv.gz" and "*.GeoLiteCity-Location.csv.gz" are available, you can adopt the explicit config.
 On its line 6 i.e